 Every destination has hidden delights and unexpected treasures that are easy to miss if one pre-programs every minute.
 Although it’s always wise, not to mention fun, to do some initial research before setting out for a new destination, it is often a mistake to plan so many activities that spontaneity is impossible in your visit to the great outdoors.
-From quirky small museums to early morning walks and purely local eateries, try to seek out the unusual attractions that can become highlights of the trip.
+From quirky small museums to early morning hikes and meals at local eateries, try to seek out the unusual attractions that can become highlights of the trip.
 Concentrate on memory-making rather than simply chalking off bucket list destinations.

 Here’s how to make every trip a new adventure:

 Ask for suggestions of places to go and things to do from local resident and workers: Cabbies, hotel clerks, shopkeepers and diners at a nearby restaurant table are usually more than willing to offer ideas.
 Rather than booking a managed bus tour of a new city, arm yourself with a route map and schedule and explore via local buses.
 Arrange a two or three-hour excursion with a cab driver, at a specified fee, to gain an overview of a city’s various attractions.
 It works as well in Malmo as it does in Miami or Milwaukee!

 Do some initial research to assure basic safety, but then head out on your own to explore.
 Although it’s sometimes easier with companions, TV Host Samantha Brown advocates getting off the beaten paths.
 She connects with people from various walks of life to hear their stories and see the world in a new light, and everyone can do the same.
 That doesn’t mean that a traveler should forego the monuments and museums; but it does mean that there’s much more to learn from travel than simply visiting those attractions that charge admission.